-Charles Duke recalls the ride of his life
+Charles Duke recalls driving on the Moon

 Many motorists retain fond memories of cars they have owned or driven.